cybercongress/cybercongress/site/content/post/tweet-on-cyber-kid.md

 ## Content is the King

-We remove everything except the content itself.
-We believe this approach will help us be less biased while discovering our feeds.
-Hence no avatars, names, retweets, or likes.
+We removed everything except for the content itself.
+We believe that an approach like this can help to be less biased when it comes to discovering our feed.
+Hence, no avatars, names, retweets, or likes.
 Just the content itself, because the content is the king.
 Examples of sparks:

 ![](text spark)